 A dedicated mentor.
 Sure, you could go about it yourself, but who’s going to tell you whether you’re on the right track?
 Who’s going to direct you to try out new trends, concepts, or ideas and train your eyes to pick out which ones work best?
 And who’s going to act as your personal cheerleader when you’re going through your third “I can’t look at another icon!” tantrum?

+Of course, the most common question I hear is, “Are UX and UI really so different?”
+Indeed they are!
+There’s so much more to these 2 fields than a little bit of color theory and designing icons.
 Let’s take a look at where UX and UI differ so we can better understand their roles in the world of design.

 UX: Makes interfaces useful